Installation

 - Push stock boot.img and Image in AnyKernel3 to your device.

-- Enter adb shell and run
+- Enter ADB shell and run

 cd /data/local/tmp/